Charlize Theron: Always Wanted to Adopt

 In 2015, Theron’s family grew when she adopted daughter August. “[I hope] to be like my mom,” Theron has said.
 “Fair, tough, and supportive.
 Our family is everything.”

 Theron’s career, which has included incredibly diverse roles in films such as Monster, is also thriving.
 In Monster, the actress’s portrayal of serial killer Aileen Wuornos earned her an Academy Award for Best Actress.
 She went on to depict a miner fighting sexual harassment in the 2005 drama North Country (for which she was nominated for a Best Actress Academy Award) and has drawn attention for her roles in 2012’s Prometheus and 2017’s The Fate of the Furious.
-Most recently, she portrays top-level spy Lorraine Broughton in the action spy thriller Atomic Blonde, which is based on the graphic novel The Coldest City.
+Most recently, she portrayed top-level spy Lorraine Broughton in the action spy thriller Atomic Blonde, which is based on the graphic novel The Coldest City, and she has two movies slated for release in 2018: Theron plays shrewd businesswoman Elaine Markinson in Australian director Nash Edgerton’s dark comedy Gringo, coming out in March, and in April, look for her in Tully—the latest from director Jason Reitman and screenwriter Diablo Cody—in which she plays Marlo, a mom who’s just given birth to her third child.
+“It’s a razor-sharp movie about the trials of motherhood,” according to IndieWire.

 Please feel free to contact us with any comments or questions.